Tanz0rz/haxe-fmod/README.md

 I would like to see this library support HTML5 deployments, but I have no idea how much work that is going to be.
 PR's here are welcome!

-## Contact
+## Feature Requests and Contact

-Please use the ["Issues" tab](https://github.com/Tanz0rz/haxe-fmod/issues) to report any problems!
+If you have any feature requests or are having issues using the library, please [open an Issue](https://tanneris.me/haxe-fmod-issues) here on Github